Here’s what you need to know about motivating kids to get good grades – and what to avoid.

-Nothing fits that description more than school.
+Nothing fits that description more than academic performance.
 How kids perform in school often determines where they go to college, what kind of profession they’ll have, or even if they’re able to graduate from high school.

-So in order to motivate our kids to do their school work, the best way to get action is to pay them for good grades – right?
+So in order to motivate our kids to practice good study habits, the best way to get action is to pay them for good grades – right?